-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Wednesday, September 30, 2015.
+On behalf of Hastings Law Firm posted in Failure to Diagnose Lawyers in Houston on Wednesday, September 30, 2015.

 Inmates across the country, including in Texas, have the right to receive the medical care they need.
 MobilexUSA Inc., a company that provides mobile imaging services done by X-ray technicians and sonographers, along with doctors, is facing a medical malpractice lawsuit.
 The suit was filed in a U.S. District Court by an inmate in a minimum security state correctional institution, alleging professional negligence and delayed diagnosis.